netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-cic.md

         <html><body><h1>It works!</h1></body></html>

     The response is received from the sample microservice (Apache) which is inside the Kubernetes cluster.
-Citrix ADC VPX has load-balanced the request.
+Netscaler VPX has load-balanced the request.